Assessing AI-Generated vs. Human-Authored Spear Phishing SMS Attacks: An Empirical Study: Discussion

 \subsection{Characteristics of Convincing Spear Phishing Messages}

-Our statistical analysis found that targets considered job-related spear phishing messages twice as persuasive than messages related to hobbies or social media posts (38\% intended click rate compared to 19\% hobbie and 17\% social media).
+Our statistical analysis found that targets considered job-related spear phishing messages twice as persuasive than messages related to hobbies or social media posts (38\% intended click rate compared to 19\% hobbies and 17\% social media).
 This was true for both human and AI-generated messages.
-This suggests the need to be particularly vigilant for work-related spear phishing attacks.
+Spear phishing in the workplace carries significant risk, targeting both employees \cite{hanus_phish_2022} and executives .\cite{burns_phishing_2019} This suggests the need to be particularly vigilant for work-related spear phishing attacks. \cite{williams_exploring_2018}

-The qualitative findings from this study point to several phishing message features that make them more convincing than others. \cite{oliveira_empirical_2019, karamagi_review_2021} Our findings aligned with prior research, revealing that messages matching the receiver's expectations in terms of the sender, context, and relevance of a message were more convincing; those with poor grammar and spelling were less believable; and messages relating to the recipient's life were more persuasive.\
+The qualitative findings from this study point to several phishing message features that make them more convincing than others. \cite{oliveira_empirical_2019, karamagi_review_2021} Our findings aligned with prior research, revealing that messages matching the receiver's expectations in terms of the sender, context, and relevance of a message were more convincing; those with poor grammar and spelling were less believable; and messages relating to the recipient's life were more persuasive .\cite{butavicius_breaching_2016, stembert_study_2015}

-Though we found general alignment across participants in terms of the features that matter, we also found that in some cases, the features that cause one person to “avoid phishing emails makes another person fall for them," findings that were recently reported \cite{heiding_devising_2023}.
-This suggests that some features may work better for certain individuals than others - a level of personalization that we have not yet examined, but seems possible to implement in future AI-generated spear phishing attacks that have more information about targets' preferences.
+We found that most of the features were either wholly persuasive or wholly unconvincing to all the targets.
+For example, personal relevance was completely correlated to the messages being persuasive while inaccuracies were completely correlated to the message being unconvincing.
+We also found that in some cases, some features may dissuade one person from clicking on a phishing message, while the same feature could influence another person to click.
+These findings were recently reported .\cite{heiding_devising_2023} This suggests that some features may work better for certain individuals than others - a level of personalization that we have not yet examined, but seems possible to implement in future AI-generated spear phishing attacks that have more information about targets' preferences.
+This personalization would be consistent with prior research.
+For example, one study found that people with different personality traits may be more susceptible to different types of attacks .\cite{eftimie_susceptibility_2022}